NOIXLE/NOX-dotfiles/README.md

 Dotfiles for **Hyprland running on Arch Linux** (btw)

 Hi!
-This setup is mostly based on Catppuccin Mocha (The blue accent variant when available) As such, some programs will not have their configuration included in these dotfiles (look up the respective theme for the app you want)
+This setup is mostly based on Catppuccin Mocha (The blue accent variant when available) As such, some programs will not have their configuration included in these dotfiles (look up the respective theme for the app you want
 [Catppuccin ports Website](https://catppuccin.com/ports/)
+Unlike most hyprland setups, I don't really use any workspaces (I have a multi monitor setup) You will most likely have to setup your own keybinds for workspaces, and waybar visualization of these

 I want to point out the projects that helped make my rice possible: